-Béchamel is truly a mother sauce to several other very commonly used sauces, such as Mornay Sauce (Béchamel with the addition of cheese, usually Parmesan or Gruyere), Nantua Sauce (Béchamel with crawfish or shrimp), Soubise (Béchamel with thinly sliced onions), Supreme Sauce (Béchamel with chicken stock) and Mustard Sauce (Béchamel with the addition of a fine whole grain mustard).
-Béchamel sauce on its own, is a medium thick white sauce.
+Béchamel is genuinely a mother sauce to several other very commonly used sauces, such as Mornay Sauce (Béchamel with the addition of cheese, usually Parmesan or Gruyere), Nantua Sauce (Béchamel with crawfish or shrimp), Soubise (Béchamel with thinly sliced onions), Supreme Sauce (Béchamel with chicken stock) and Mustard Sauce (Béchamel with the addition of fine whole grain mustard).
+Béchamel sauce on its own is a medium-thick white sauce.

-If you are a cook, but have never heard of Béchamel sauce, chances are you have actually been making it, or a variation, for years.
-In the South (US), Béchamel is also know as country gravy or white gravy.
+If you are a cook but have never heard of Béchamel sauce, chances are you have been making it, or a variation, for years.
+In the South (US), Béchamel is also known as country gravy or white gravy.
 For those who love macaroni and cheese, this is how that cheese sauce is made.
-Mac’n Cheese is really a Mornay sauce using different cheeses; for many, a comfort food without comparison.
+Mac’n Cheese is really a Mornay sauce using different cheeses; for many, comfort food without comparison.

 - In a small pot heat the milk to just hot.
+Do not boil.
 Remove from heat and keep warm.

 - In another saucepan melt the butter until fully melted and begins to bubble.

-- Add the flour to the butter and with a whisk incorporate until thoroughly mixed.
+- Add the flour to the butter (with a whisk) incorporate until thoroughly mixed.
 Cook this mixture gently for about 1 minute.
 Do not brown.

-- Add the milk a little at a time while whisking.
-Keep adding the milk until all of it has been mixed in.
-The sauce should come together quite quickly (2-3 minutes), adjust with extra milk if the sauce is too thick.
+- Next, add the measured milk in thirds while whisking until all the milk is incorporated.
+The sauce should come together quickly (2-3 minutes), adjust with extra milk if the sauce is too thick.

-- Add the salt, pepper and nutmeg.
+- Finally, add the salt, ground white pepper, and freshly grated nutmeg.
 Whisk in and remove from heat.
 Use as desired.